CompleteBlenderCreator/09.Destruction-and-Deformation-Original/README.md

 + You cannot make links to the physics.
 + You can however, copy from an active mesh object.

+### 5a Applying Transforms With Physics
++ Remind to apply your transforms
++ What happened when you don't

 ### 6 Centre Of Mass ###

 + Wherever the ORIGIN is.